Impact on climate and environment

 - GRI 301-3

 To become more sustainable, the economy as a whole has to move away from linear production chains and start thinking in cycles.
 In concrete terms, products should not be destroyed or deposited in landfills after use.
 Instead, the materials contained in these products should wherever possible be recovered, reprocessed and returned to the production cycle as secondary raw materials.
-The concept of “urban mining” goes one step further: when buildings are demolished, entire components are removed and reused in new construction projects.
+The concept of “urban mining” goes one step further: when buildings are demolished, entire components are removed and reused in construction projects.

-By 2025 Implenia plans to develop further circular business models and use innovative methods to close its material cycles.
+By the end of 2025 Implenia plans to develop further circular business models and use innovative methods to close its material cycles.
 Each business unit is working to implement specific circular principles.
 Implenia aims to develop and evaluate the widest possible range of practices, always with the aim of minimising material turnover and resource consumption, extending the life of built structures, and reusing or recycling building materials.
-For its new construction projects, the company wants to use ever larger amounts of secondary raw materials sourced from demolition work elsewhere.
-Wherever possible, Implenia already tries to ensure that at least half the concrete it uses for its own projects is recycled concrete made in a concrete works situated close to the construction site, for example.

 Gravel that Implenia excavates from building pits is – if conditions permit – immediately processed on site and used to make concrete or to backfill within the same project.
 This avoids waste and saves on transport.
 It is a particularly effective approach in tunnelling, where Implenia can use the rock it excavates to make concrete locally (Closing material cycles on site).